 With the hustle and bustle of everyday life, it is quite easy to forget about your mattress as you go about your daily routine.
 However, for the sake of your general health, wellbeing, as well your day-to-day productivity, it is vital to always ensure that the mattress you lie on at the end of each day performs as well as it should - regardless of how busy your life schedules might be.

 So, how does one determine that their mattress is no longer serving its purpose?
-Here are a few questions you should ask yourself on a regular basis, to help you decide whether it’s time to go shopping for a new mattress.
+Here are 5 things you need to be aware of to help you decide whether it’s time to go shopping for a new mattress.

 Although 5 years is not by any means a set-in-stone expiry date for mattresses, chances are, if yours is older than five years, then it's been far too long and you should carefully consider whether its quality is as good as it was when new.
 This is because, despite their longer lifespans, many mattresses begin to lose their performance qualities after about five to seven years of everyday use.
 And besides that, our bodies also experience significant changes over the years, and the mattresses we sleep on absorb everything from weight gain to uneven pressures (as well all manner of miscellaneous issues such as kids using your bed as a trampoline), thereby accelerating its wear and tear.

 However, ultimately, how long your mattress lasts largely depends on the quality of the original set and the frequency of use.
 It is also important to note that, contrary to some people’s belief, the warranty that comes with your new mattress is not an indicator of how long the product should be used before replacing it.
 Rather, these warranties are meant to protect you as a customer against any product defects; and not against the gradual loss of support and comfort.
 Additionally, different manufacturers offer different warranties for their mattresses; and therefore, it would be best to consult the manufacturer of your particular mattress brand for product specific information.